Officials identify woman killed in Friday morning shooting on Rosenwald Road

 The East Baton Rouge Parish Coroner's Office says Daisy Blake, 32, was killed in the shooting.

-According to police, the incident happened in the 1600 block of Rosenwald Road.
+According to police, the incident happened in an apartment within the 1600 block of Rosenwald Road.

 Officials arrived on scene around 4:45 a.m. and say Blake was found dead on arrival.

-At this time, additional details related to a motive or suspects involved have yet to be released.
+At this time, police are investigating the incident to determine a motive and suspects involved.